charmarr/charmarr-meta/adr/storage/adr-001-shared-pvc-architecture.md

     └── music/
 ```

-Each arr charm mounts the shared PVC at `/data` and uses subdirectories according to Trash Guides conventions.
+Each arr charm mounts the shared PVC at `/data` and uses subdirectories according to TRaSH Guides conventions.
 Radarr writes downloads to `/data/torrents/movies` and manages the library at `/data/media/movies`.
 Sonarr uses `/data/torrents/tv` and `/data/media/tv`.
 Plex reads from `/data/media`.
 When Radarr imports a completed download, it creates a hardlink from the download location to the media location, allowing the torrent client to continue seeding while Plex serves the file, with only one copy consuming disk space.

 **Access Modes and Multi-Node Considerations:**